concourse/rfcs/033-archiving-pipelines/proposal.md

 * `UnpausePipeline` will reject the request; archived pipelines are permanently paused.
 * `ExposePipeline` and `HidePipeline` will still work.
 * `RenamePipeline` will work; this way an archived pipeline can be named something else so that its original name can be used for unrelated pipelines.
+* `GetConfig` will 404; when a pipeline is archived its config is removed to avoid leaking sensitive information.
+Any other read operation scoped to the pipeline should work.
+* `CreateJobBuild` will error; archived pipelines must consume no scheduling resources, not even the build starter.
+* `CheckResource` and `CheckResourceType` will error; archived pipelines must consume no scheduling resources, including queuing checks.
+* `PinResourceVersion`, `UnpinResource`, `EnableResourceVersion`, `DisableResourceVersion`, and `SetPinCommentOnResource` will error; archived pipelines are read-only.
+Assume that pins, comments, and enabled/disabled versions persist when a pipeline is unarchived.

 ## Automatic archiving